kamchatka-volcano/hypertextcpp/README.md

   **@(**`c++ init-statement; condition; iteration_expression`**)**
   or
   **@(**`c++ range_declaration : range_expression`**)**
-  HTML elements with this extension are added to the document multiple times, on each step of the loop, or for each element of the iterated range.
+  HTML elements with this extension are added to the document multiple times, on each step of the loop or for each element of the iterated range.
   Example of usage from our todolist template:
   ```html
       <li>$(task.name)</li>@(auto task : cfg.tasks)
   ```
-  Lets add another example for other type of `for` loop:
+  Let's add another example for another type of `for` loop:
   ```html
       <li>Task#$(i)</li>@(auto i = 0 ; i < 3; ++i)
   ```